fiskaltrust/interface-doc/doc/general/cash-register-integration/cash-register-integration-failure-scenarios.md

 This Chapter describes the different scenarios of failure when using the fiskaltrust.Middleware and how to handle them.

 #### Failure of the fiskaltrust.Middleware
-If a cash register cannot communicate with the fiskaltrust.Middleware it is most likely due to a failure of the fiskaltrust Middleware.
+If a cash register cannot communicate with the fiskaltrust.Middleware it is most likely due to a failure of the network connection, the Middleware host, or the Middleware itself.
 Such a failure means that the electronic recording system is not operational and there is no access to the appropriate journal.

 ![no-middleware-connection](./images/07-no-middleware-connection.png)